 Event organizers evaluating AI speakers should prioritize practical experience over academic credentials or media visibility.
 The most engaging speakers combine technical expertise with implementation experience, having worked directly with organizations to deploy AI solutions.

 Implementation Experience: Speakers with hands-on AI deployment experience understand the gap between theoretical possibility and practical reality.
 They address questions about change management, training requirements, and integration challenges that purely academic speakers might not anticipate.
-For example, Cassie Kozyrkov, former Chief Decision Scientist at Google, draws from experience implementing AI across hundreds of Google products when discussing practical deployment strategies.
+Speakers like Cassie Kozyrkov, who spent years as Chief Decision Scientist at Google implementing AI across hundreds of products, bring this operational perspective to their presentations.

 Industry Relevance: AI applications vary dramatically across industries.
 Healthcare AI faces different regulatory requirements than financial services AI.
 Effective speakers understand these nuances and customize content accordingly.
 A speaker discussing AI in radiology needs deep understanding of HIPAA compliance, FDA approval processes, and hospital procurement cycles.